 What if, for the first time in a long time, we opened to the possibility of a different reality?
 One where we reclaimed and crafted each day rather than reacted and surrendered them to the never-ending demands of others?
 What if we bridged the gap from reactive and repressed to intentional and alive?
 What if we chose what mattered, we set the pace, we decided who to work with, to play with, to create with, to partner with, to give to, to be in service of?
 What if we crafted and celebrated each moment, not from a place of a constant catching-up frenzy, but of grounded intention.
 Of lightness.
 Of joy.

 What if we could breathe again?
 Not just now.
 But tomorrow.
 And the next day.
 And the next.
 Moving through life with a sense of not only purpose and connection, but grace and ease.

-What if we bridged the gap from reactive and repressed to intentional and alive?
 There’s got be another way.
 There is another way.
 And it starts on the deepest level: belief.
 Because until we shift our beliefs to support a different reality, we’ll never do what’s necessary to get there.

 But in order to manifest it, to inoculate ourselves against reinfection, we need to play a part in our own recovery.
 It’s not enough to believe.
 It’s not enough to know.
 We’ve got to act.
 To take the first step in our journey back to an intentional, connected, vital, meaningful, lit-up life.